OmarNoorIlahi/Elbow-Joint-Design/README.md

 ## Features

 The optimized design has the following characteristics:

 -	Four base holes of 6mm diameter, allowing for light base and high stiffness.
-- Fillet of 11mm radius for the base corners, as these corners are highly subjected to high stress concentrations.
-The high fillet radius reduces localized stress concentrations.
+-	Fillet of 11mm radius for the base corners since these corners are highly subjected to high stress concentrations.
+The high fillet radius, the low stress concentrations      are localized.
-- Fillet of 16mm radius for the U-ends, preventing faster damage of the ends.
+-	Fillet of 16mm radius for the U-ends; therefore, preventing faster damage of the ends.

 ---